 - Optional: Serve with maple syrup, chopped pecans, whipped coconut cream, and/or pomegranate seeds.

-You can buy canned butternut squash puree or make your own puree by cutting a butternut squash in half lengthwise, removing seeds, brushing with olive oil, sprinkling with 1/4 teaspoon pumpkin pie spice, and roasting at 400 degrees F, flesh side up, for 25-35 minutes, or until tender.
+- You can buy canned butternut squash puree or make your own puree by cutting a butternut squash in half lengthwise, removing seeds, brushing with olive oil, sprinkling with 1/4 teaspoon pumpkin pie spice, and roasting at 400 degrees F, cut side down, for 25-35 minutes, or until tender.
 Then scoop out the flesh of the squash and transfer to a blender or food processor to puree.

 Tell me, have you ever tried butternut squash in your waffles before?
 What are your holiday brunch plans?
 Check out these recipes for more butternut squash inspired recipes: